 How likely is revision surgery after MTF bottom surgery?

-Revision is fairly common: published data put the revision rate after gender-affirming genital surgery at around 23%, with most revisions being minor refinements rather than major redo operations.
+Revision is a normal, planned-for step.
+About 77% of patients need no revision at all.
+When it does happen, it is usually a minor refinement rather than a major redo.
 Following your dilation schedule closely is the best way to reduce that risk.
 When choosing a surgeon, ask directly about their revision rate and whether revisions are included or charged separately.

 How much can medical tourism actually save me?

-Compared with US prices, having MTF surgery in Thailand or Turkey can save well over half the cost, since a full US transition reaches $50,000 to $80,000 while bottom surgery alone starts from about $5,200 in Thailand.
+Compared with US prices, having MTF surgery in Thailand or Turkey can save well over half the cost.
+A full US transition reaches $50,000 – $80,000, while bottom surgery alone starts from about $9,500 – $14,500 in Thailand.
 All-inclusive packages add convenience by bundling surgery, hospital stay, and coordination.
 Always confirm exactly what a package covers so the saving is real rather than the result of unbundled extras.

 Is hormone therapy required before MTF surgery?

-Most surgeons and insurers follow WPATH Standards of Care, which generally call for around 12 months of hormone therapy before genital surgery and about 6 months before breast augmentation.
+Most surgeons and insurers follow WPATH Standards of Care.
+These generally call for around 12 months of hormone therapy before genital surgery and about 6 months before breast augmentation.
 Requirements vary by procedure, surgeon, and region.
-Confirm the exact prerequisites with your chosen clinic early, because gathering documentation and meeting timelines can take longer than the surgery scheduling itself.
+Confirm the exact prerequisites with your chosen clinic early.
+Gathering documentation and meeting timelines can take longer than the surgery scheduling itself.

 Takeaways

-- What drives cost: which procedures you combine, the surgical technique, surgeon experience, and facility accreditation – not the headline price alone.
+- What drives cost.
+Which procedures you combine, the surgical technique, surgeon experience, and facility accreditation.

-- Recovery is the real work: lifelong dilation and pelvic-floor support protect your result far more than where you had the operation.
+- Recovery is the real work.
+Lifelong dilation and pelvic-floor support matter most.
+They protect your result far more than where you had the operation.

 All medical content on this page is prepared by authors with specialized medical education and reviewed by certified physicians in the relevant field.
 Medical review by Ergin Er, Plastic surgeon.